 The backpack, although it varies from person to person, should only be 10% of our total weight.
 For example, if you weigh 70 kilos, try to stick to a maximum of 7 kilos.
 Although this metric is subjective, it can help you plan and carry only the essentials.

-However, almost all of this can be found on the road.
+However, you can find almost all of this on the road.
 The infrastructure is good and the people even better.
 There is a saying among hikers: “the path gives you everything you need.

 About the pilgrim certificate, this can be acquired at the headquarters of pilgrim associations, churches, and even hostels.
 If you start your adventure without it, it’s not a big problem, but you may not have access to the pilgrim menu at lunchtime.